isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

    :scale: 50
    :align: center

-The examples below describe the question that is being asked, and an example BigQuery SQL syntax that can be used to find the answer.
+The example below shows the question that is being asked, and an example BigQuery SQL syntax that can be used to find the answer.
+Try it yourself by pasting the query into your own instance of the BigQuery Browser Tool.

 **QUESTION BEING ASKED: Find all THCA participants with UNC genex data in the ARID1B gene**